Thrust of Marine Propeller CFD Simulation: ANSYS Tutorial

 • Reference [1]: Sezen, Savas, and Omer Kemal Kinaci.
 “Incompressible flow assumption in hydroacoustic predictions of marine propellers.”
 Ocean Engineering186 (2019): 106138.

-A physical marine propeller, showing the curved metal blades designed to generate forward thrust in water.
+A physical curved metal marine propeller designed to generate forward thrust for surface ships.

-The 3D computer geometry, displaying the DTMB-4119 propeller and the rotating boundary zone
+3D computer geometry displaying the DTMB-4119 propeller and the rotating boundary zone.

-Figure 2: The 3D computer geometry, displaying the DTMB-4119 propeller and the rotating boundary zone.
+Figure 2: The 3D geometry displaying the DTMB-4119 propeller and the rotating boundary zone.

 CFD Analysis of Thrust of Marine Propeller: ANSYS Fluent Tutorial